awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 2: Create Amazon EC2 Windows instances and install the CodeDeploy agent<a name="S3-create-instances"></a>

 **Note**
 This tutorial provides sample steps for creating Amazon EC2 Windows instances\.
-For sample steps to create Amazon EC2 Linux instances, see  [Step 3: Create an EC2 Linux instance and install the CodeDeploy agent](tutorials-simple-codecommit.md#codecommit-create-deployment)\.
+For sample steps to create Amazon EC2 Linux instances, see [Step 3: Create an Amazon EC2 Linux instance and install the CodeDeploy agent](tutorials-simple-codecommit.md#codecommit-create-deployment)\.
 When prompted for the number of instances to create, specify **2** instances\.

 In this step, you create the Windows Server Amazon EC2 instances to which you will deploy a sample application\.
-As part of this process, you install the CodeDeploy agent on the instances\.
+As part of this process, you create an instance role with policies that allow install and management of the CodeDeploy agent on the instances\.
 The CodeDeploy agent is a software package that enables an instance to be used in CodeDeploy deployments\.
+You also attach policies that allow the instance to fetch files that the CodeDeploy agent uses to deploy your application and to allow the instance to be managed by SSM\.

 **To create an instance role**